Dawn M. Lowery-Dawson

-Dawn Marie Lowery holds the role of Corresponding Secretary at For Kidney’s Sake, Inc. She has a professional background in Administration, and additionally holds a Legal Executive Assistant certificate.
+Dawn M. Lowery-Dawson holds the role of CEO at For Kidney’s Sake, Inc. She has a professional background in Administration, and additionally holds a Legal Executive Assistant certificate.

 Dawn was employed as an Administrative Assistant up until she was diagnosed with CKD in June 2004.
 She spent seven years on hemodialysis.
 During this difficult period in her life, Dawn endured not only her own mental and physical pain, but also watched others; some even friends that she made in her dialysis unit go through the same – and sometimes worse.